 Smoking is a risk factor for gum disease, oral cancer and many other diseases.
 It also adversely affects healing and increases the likelihood of an infection following any type of surgery.

 Want to find out more ...

-- Check our latest post … Gum disease: How we can protect ourselves
+Check our article on Gum disease: How we can protect ourselves